 Although the extensions under IRS Notice 2020-23 are a good start, they’re not enough.
 That’s why we applaud the various government agencies that are working together to provide additional relief to help employers and their retirement plans endure this economic crisis.

 Most recently, the U.S. Department of Labor provided extensions under EBSA Disaster Relief Notice 2020-01 (EBSA Notice), issued on April 28, 2020.
 The EBSA Notice extends the time for certain ERISA actions relating to retirement plans, provided the responsible parties “act in good faith and furnish the notice, disclosure, or document as soon as administratively practicable under the circumstances.”
 The EBSA Notice also provides other relaxed rules for those affected by the pandemic.

-For more information on the extended deadlines and how your retirement plan may be impacted, please contact your ERISA attorney or plan consultant.
+For more information on the extended deadlines and how your retirement plan may be affected, please contact your ERISA attorney or plan consultant.